Kleinian sphere packings, reflection groups, and arithmeticity: Introduction

 \end{definition}

+\begin{definition} Choosing a point at infinity for the identification $\SSS^n=\R^n\cup\{\infty\}$ allows one to put a corresponding Euclidean metric on the sphere.
+The {\it bend} of a ball $B_\alpha\in \mathscr{P}$ is the inverse of its signed radius in these coordinates.
+A radius is negative if the point at infinity is inside the ball. \end{definition}

-\begin{definition} The {\it bend} of a ball $B_\alpha\in \mathcal{P}$ is the inverse of its (signed) radius, which is defined after choosing an identification $\SSS^n=\R^n\cup\{\infty\}$.
-A packing is {\it integral} if there is a choice of identification such that all balls $B_\alpha$ have integer bends.
+\begin{definition} A packing is {\it integral} if there is a choice of such an identification $\SSS^n=\R^n\cup\{\infty\}$ that all balls $B_\alpha$ have integer bends.
 A packing is \textit{superintegral} if its superpacking has all integer bends.
-We say a packing is \textit{properly integral} if it is integral but not superintegral. \end{definition}
+We say that a packing is \textit{properly integral} if it is integral but not superintegral. \end{definition}

-\begin{definition} A packing $\mathscr{P}$ is \textit{Kleinian} if its set of accumulation points is the limit set of some geometrically finite discrete group $\Gamma_S < \Isom(\HH^{n+1})$.
-We call such a $\Gamma_S$ a {\it symmetry group} of $P$. \end{definition}
+\begin{definition} A packing $\mathscr{P}$ is \textit{Kleinian} if the set of accumulation points of the spheres bounding its balls is the limit set of some geometrically finite discrete group $\Gamma_S < \Isom(\HH^{n+1})$.
+We call such a $\Gamma_S$ {\it a symmetry group} of $\mathscr{P}$. \end{definition}